-Do not use it one of them to check the square size on the PDF patterns you print at home: they works best for bigger measurements because they’re not that precise: better use a yard stick or a clear ruler or even a seam gauge for that kind of tasks.
+Do not use it one of them to check the square size on the PDF patterns you print at home: they work best for bigger measurements because they’re not that precise: better use a yardstick or a clear ruler or even a seam gauge for that kind of tasks.

 Those tiny little friends come in several shapes and types.
-I prefer the colourful glass-head ones (check their heads aren’t made by plastic or they will melt under your iron!) to the all-metal ones, because they’re easier to spot on the floor, before I walk upon them 😀
+I prefer the colorful glass-head ones (check their heads aren’t made by plastic or they will melt under your iron!) to the all-metal ones because they’re easier to spot on the floor before I walk upon them 😀